mdavoodi/www/source/blog/2015-08-03-jon-joins-hashicorp.html.md

 HashiCorp!

 Jon is joining as our first designer.
-He is the oldest employee of HashiCorp, predating the founding of the company, by creating the identity for [Packer](http://packer.io).
+He is the oldest employee of HashiCorp, by creating the identity for [Serf](https://serfdom.io).
 He has since been responsible for the identity of all the open source projects, our commercial Atlas product and now is working on [HashiConf](http://hashiconf.com).

 READMORE